-In the laboratory, we often do not have access to the bath degrees-of-freedom which are therefore traced out from the quantum state resulting in a mixed state.
-The degree of mixedness is captured by the \emph{purity} $\tr\left( \hat \rho^2 \right) \leq1$ which saturates the bound $\tr \left( \hat \rho^2=1 \right) $ only when the state is pure.
+In the laboratory, we often do not have access to the bath degrees-of-freedom which are therefore traced out from the quantum state.
+The result is a mixed state, where the degree of mixedness is captured by the \emph{purity} $\tr\left( \hat \rho^2 \right) \leq1$, saturating the bound $\tr \left( \hat \rho^2\right)=1$ only when the state is pure.

 We now consider a dynamical equation for the evolution of the reduced system density matrix $\hat \rho_{\mathrm{s}}$~\cite{breuer2002theory}.
-Such an equation is known as a \textit{master equation}, and its exact form relies on a number of assumptions.
-To derive the simplest possible master equation, we assume that the system and bath are initially in a product state $\hat \rho_{\mathrm{s,b}} = \hat \rho_{\mathrm{s}} \otimes \hat \rho_{\rm{b}}$, that the coupling between the system and the bath is weak (also known as the Born approximation), that the environment does not retain a memory of the interactions (the Markov approximation), and, finally, that fast-rotating terms can be discarded (the secular approximation).
+Such an equation is known as a \textit{master equation}.
+To derive the simplest possible master equation, we assume (i) that the system and bath are initially in a product state $\hat \rho_{\mathrm{s,b}} = \hat \rho_{\mathrm{s}} \otimes \hat \rho_{\rm{b}}$, (ii) that the coupling between the system and the bath is weak (also known as the Born approximation), (iii) that the environment does not retain a memory of the interactions (the Markov approximation), and, (iv), that fast-rotating terms can be discarded (the secular approximation).
 By tracing out the bath modes $\hat b_\ell$, we obtain the Gorini-Kossakowski-Sudarshan-Lindblad master equation for the evolution of $\hat \rho_{\mathrm{s}} (t)$~\cite{gorini1976completely,lindblad1976generators} (commonly just referred to as the Lindblad equation):

 Here, $\hat H_\mathrm{s}$ is the system Hamiltonian and $\hat L_\ell$ denote the Lindblad \emph{jump operators}.
 The Lindblad equation can also be written in shorthand as $\dot{\hat{\rho}}_{\mathrm{s}} = -i [\hat H_{\mathrm{s}}, \hat \rho_{\mathrm{s}}]/\hbar + \sum_\ell \hat{\mathcal{D}}[\hat L_\ell ] \rho_\mathrm{s}(t)$, where $ \hat{\mathcal{D}} [\hat L_\ell] \hat \rho(t) = \hat L_\ell \hat \rho(t) \hat L_\ell^\dag - \hat L_\ell^\dag \hat L_\ell \hat \rho(t)/2 - \hat \rho(t) \hat L_\ell^\dag \hat L_\ell/2$ is called the standard dissipator.